julienpoeschl/Unity-Package-Template/com.yourname.packagename/README.md

-Add your own README for your package.
+Add your own README to your package.